todologico/oncelarssl/README.md

 **Non-productive Installation:**

-Clone the repository..
+Clone the repository.

-Generate the domain name in the /etc/hosts file (with sudo), such as:
+Now, on our machine, we add the domain to the file /etc/hosts, accessed with sudo:

+**sudo nano /etc/hosts**

+We get:

 **127.0.0.1 localhost.oncelar**